-Adjacent to the site are a commercial structure to the north, a single-family residence to the east, a multifamily residential structure and Exceptional tree to the south, and townhouses to the west.
-Eastlake Ave E, a principal arterial, is the neighborhood's major commercial corridor which connects north to the University District and south to the South Lake Union and Downtown neighborhoods.
+The subject site is located on the west side of Eastlake Ave E, midblock between E Edgar St and E Roanoke St in the Eastlake Residential Urban Village.
+Adjacent to the site are a commercial structure to the north, a single-family residence to the east, a multifamily residential structure to the south, and townhouses to the west.
+Eastlake Ave E, a principal arterial, is the neighborhood's largest thoroughfare and commercial street which connects north to the University District and south to the South Lake Union and Downtown neighborhoods.
 Interstate 5 is located two blocks to the east.
-The Eastlake neighborhood comprises mostly low- and midrise multifamily residential uses with an array of mixed-use, office and commercial structures throughout.
+The Eastlake neighborhood is primarily comprised of low-and midrise multifamily residential uses, with an array of mixed-use, office, commercial, single-family residential, and townhouse structures throughout.
 Roanoke Street Mini Park, south of a houseboat community and overlooking Lake Union, is at the terminus of E Roanoke St two blocks to the west.
 Neighborhood green space Rogers Playground is located one block to the southeast.

-The immediate Eastlake Ave E streetscape is characterized by a variety of commercial and residential structures which are low- and midrise, up to four stories in height.
-The neighborhood consists of a variety of architectural styles turn of the century residences, often made of brick, and recent contemporary developments.
+The Eastlake Ave E streetscape is defined by a variety of commercial and residential conditions.
+Structures are low- and midrise, up to four stories in height.
+The neighborhood consists of a variety of architectural styles including older brick buildings, turn of the century residences, and recent contemporary developments.
 No one architectural style dominates.
 West facing balconies are prevalent.
 Due to topography that slopes downward to the west and Lake Union, properties along the east side of Eastlake Ave E are elevated above the public right-of-way and are separated from the streetscape.
 Structures fronting the west side of Eastlake Ave E present a strong street edge.
-Multifamily residential structures, mixed-use residential structures, and townhouses have been replacing single-family residences and smaller commercial structures.
-The area was rezoned from Neighborhood Commercial 2-40 to Neighborhood Commercial 2-65 (M1) in April 2019.
+The Eastlake neighborhood is in transition, following a trend of multifamily residences and smaller commercial structures.
+The area was rezoned from Neighborhood Commercial 2-40 to Neighborhood Commercial 2-65 (M1) on 4/19/19.
 Multiple projects in the vicinity are currently in review or under construction for proposed development, including 2571 Eastlake Ave E, 2210 Eastlake Ave E and 2335 Boylston Ave E.